 Controlled experiments.
 In order to answer evaluation questions with quantitative and statistically significant results, evaluations in the UP group require high precision.

-The most commonly used methodologies involve an experimental design with only a small number of variables changed between experiment conditions such that the impact of each variable can be measured ([10, p.
-28]; [53, p.
+The most commonly used methodologies involve an experimental design with only a small number of variables changed between experiment conditions such that the impact of such variables can be measured ([10, p.
+28]; [48, p.
 156]).
-Methods are commonly referred to as controlled experiments, quantitative evaluation, or factorial design experiments.
-A controlled experiment requires the abstraction of real-life tasks to simple tasks that can be performed by a large number of participants repeatedly in each study session [63].
+Such methods are commonly referred to as controlled experiments, quantitative evaluation, or factorial design experiments.
+A controlled experiment often requires the abstraction of real-life tasks to simple tasks that can be performed by a large number of participants repeatedly in each study session [60].
 Due to the need of a relatively large number of participants, researchers often need to recruit non-experts.
 As a result, study tasks have to be further abstracted to avoid the need for domain knowledge.
 Both types of task abstractions may sacrifice realism.
-One reason to study human perceptual and cognitive limits is to explore the design space for visualization and interaction techniques.
+One popular reason to study human perceptual and cognitive limits is to explore the design space for visualization and interaction techniques.
 The outcomes of these studies are usually design guidelines, and in some cases, models.
-For example, Tory et al. explored the design space of point displays and information landscape displays, dimensionality, and coloring method to display spatialized data [84].
-Bartram et al. explored the design space of using motion as a display dimension [6].
-Heer and Robertson explored the use of animated transitions in linking common statistical data graphics [32].
+For example, Tory et al. explored the design space of point displays and information landscape displays, dimensionality, and coloring method to display spatialized data [82].
+Bartram et al. explored the design space of using motion as a display dimension [5].
+Heer and Robertson explored the use of animated transitions in linking common statistical data graphics [29].

-Another reason to study human perceptual limits is to find out how people perform with specific visualization techniques under different circumstances such as data set sizes and display formats.
+Another reason to study human perceptual limits is to study how people perform with specific visualization techniques under different circumstances such as data set sizes and display formats.
 The goal of the evaluation is to explore the scalability of particular visualization techniques.
-For example, Yost and North investigated the perceptual scalability of different visualizations using either a 2megapixel display or with data scaled up using a 32 megapixel tiled display [94].
-Another example is Lam et al.'s study to assess effects of image transformation such as scaling, rotation and fisheye on visual memory [48].
-In some cases, these experiments can be performed outside of laboratories.
-An increasingly popular approach is crowdsourcing using Amazon's Mechanical Turk service (http://aws.amazon.com/mturk/).
-Interested readers are directed to validation studies of the method [30, 45].
+For example, Yost and North investigated the perceptual scalability of different visualizations using either a 2megapixel display or with data scaled up using a 32 megapixel tiled display [93].
+Another example is Lam et al.'s study to assess effects of image transformation such as scaling, rotation and fisheye on visual memory [44].
+In some cases, these experiments can be performed outside of the laboratories.
+An increasingly popular approach is crowdsourcing with Amazon's Mechanical Turk web service (http://aws.amazon.com/mturk/).
+Interested readers are directed to a number of validation studies of the method [27, 41].

 The second main evaluation goal in UP is to benchmark a novel system or technique with existing counterparts.
 These are sometimes known as head-to-head comparisons as participants perform the same tasks on all study interfaces.
 Interface effectiveness is usually defined by objective measurements such as time and accuracy.
-One example includes the SpaceTree study, where a novel tree browser was compared with a hyperbolic tree browser and an Explorer-type interface which displayed tree data for a number of node-finding and navigation tasks [62].
+Examples of bench-marking studies in UP include the SpaceTree study, where a novel tree browser was compared with a hyperbolic tree browser and an Explorer-type interface to display tree data in a number of node-finding and navigation tasks [59].

-While study metrics are most commonly time and accuracy, researchers are starting to look at different metrics.
+While most study metrics are time and accuracy, researchers are starting to look at different metrics.
 One example is memorability.
-Examples include a study on spatial location memory using Data Mountain in the short term [66], and six months later [18].
+Examples include a study on spatial location memory using Data Mountain in the short term [63], and six months later [15].
 In cases where quality of work instead of objective measures are used as metrics, expert evaluators are required.
-One example is Hornbæk and Frokjær's study on document visualization,
+One example is Hornbæk and Frokær's study on document visualization, where authors of the documents were asked to determine quality of essays produced by participants [35].
+Individual differences may also play a role in user performance [11].
+For example, in the evaluation of LifeLines, Alonso et al. looked at the interaction between participants' spatial visualization ability and display format (LifeLines vs. Tabular) in displaying temporal personal history information [1].